yuval-a/deriveODM/readme.md

 ### The rationale behind DeriveJS, using an analogy
-If you are familiar with a front-end UI framework such as ReactJS, you know that whenever a change is made to the `state` object - React will automatically know to issue a re-render of the component - this is called a "pull" methodology, where as in other similar frameworks, you might need to explicitly call a `render()` method (this is a "push" methodology, in that context).
+If you are familiar with a front-end UI framework such as ReactJS, you know that whenever a change is made to the `state` object - React will automatically know to issue a re-render of the component - this is known as a "pull" methodology, where as in other similar frameworks, you might need to explicitly call a `render()` method (this is a "push" methodology, in that context).
 In a similar analogy to the way React works - when using Derive - you are **not required** to call an explicit `save()` method to have your data be saved and persisted on a db - it's enough that you make some change to an exisiting data object, or create a new one - and Derive will already know to handle that data's persistence.

 To sum-up: `DeriveJS` is a reactive ODM (Object Document Mapper), that lets you deal with data, in a DRY way, without having to take care of all the hassle of the logistics of database persistency.

 ### Comparison to Mongoose
-If you used or using Mongoose and considering moving to Derive, or would like to see a comparison between the two, you can go over [this document](https://github.com/yuval-a/derivejs/blob/master/mongoose-derive-migration.md).
+If you used or are using Mongoose and considering moving to Derive, or would like to see a comparison between the two, you can go over [this document](https://github.com/yuval-a/derivejs/blob/master/mongoose-derive-migration.md).

 ### Reference
 For a complete reference of all available methods, functions and objects available in Derive - [see this document](https://github.com/yuval-a/derivejs/blob/master/reference.md).